Folsom Lake State Recreation Area: History

-People from all over the world came to the South Fork and North Fork of the American River to mine for gold.
-People were from England, Scotland, Wales, New York, Virginia, Kentucky, Hawaii, China, etc. They camped next to their mining areas and eventually these camps became small towns.
+People from all over the world came to the South Fork and North Fork of the American River to mine for gold, including England, Scotland, Wales, New York, Virginia, Kentucky, Hawaii, and China.
+They camped next to their mining areas and eventually these camps became small towns.
 Among these are Rattlesnake Bar, Mormon Bar, Mormon Ravine, Oregon Bar, and Manhattan Bar.

 Folsom Dam was built in 1955 as a concrete dam flanked by earth wing dams and dikes, with a total length of about nine miles.
 The shoreline extends about 15 miles up the forks of the American River.
-Lake levels at Folsom Lake State Recreation Area normally vary from 460 feet in early spring to less than 400 feet by summer as the rainy weather passes and snow in the Sierras melts.
+Lake levels at Folsom Lake State Recreation Area normally vary from 460 feet in early spring to less than 400 feet by summer as the rainy weather passes and snow in the Sierra Nevada melts.
 Downstream, behind Nimbus Dam, smaller Lake Natoma has about 500 surface acres of water.
 Folsom and Nimbus Dams were built by the Bureau of Reclamation as part of California's Central Valley Project to control the waters of the American River.
 Other functions of the dams include flood protection, household water supply, power and irrigation.

 In May 1979, the California State Park and Recreation Commission approved the General Plan for the Folsom Lake State Recreation Area.
 The public participated heavily in this plan through six public workshops and over 3,500 mail in questionnaires.
 The public agreed that Lake Natoma should retain its quiet character but Folsom Lake needed to be upgraded for recreational use.

 Flora and fauna

 Folsom Lake State Recreation Area is home to many species of plants and animals.
 Some of the common plants in the area include blue oaks, interior live oaks, foothill pines and annual grasses.
-In the spring, wildflowers include Indian paintbrush, larkspur, lupine, brodiaea, fiddleneck, Dutchman's pipe and monkey flower.
+In the spring, wildflowers include Indian paintbrush, larkspur, lupine, brodiaea, fiddleneck, Dutchman's pipe and monkeyflower.
 In addition to plant life, there are also several species of animals including black-tailed deer, raccoons, skunks, opossums, gray foxes and coyotes.
-Birds commonly found in the area include nesting egrets, herons and cormorants, Canada geese, blackbirds, scrub jays, quail, wrens, bushtits and towhees.
+Birds commonly found in the area include nesting egrets, herons and cormorants, Canada geese, blackbirds, scrub jays, quails, wrens, bushtits and towhees.
 There are also wrentits, California thrashers, kingfishers and grebes near the water.
 Red-tailed hawks, American kestrels, ospreys and eagles may be spotted flying over the area.
 Rattlesnakes are also common.

 The park has many ancient blue oak trees that range from 400 to 500 years old.
 Vegetation in the area is 50 percent interior live oak, 25 percent blue oak, 14 percent annual grassland, 5 percent cottonwood/willow riparian, freshwater marsh and seasonal wetlands, and less than 5 acres of vernal pools.

 Birdwatching is a year-round activity.
 Bird migration occurs in autumn and spring.
 Lake Natoma and Folsom Lake have up to 80,000 wintering gulls and some waterfowl.
 Great blue herons, great egrets and double-crested cormorants begin setting up breeding territories in February and stay until August.
 Their young can be seen March though August.